Keynecta/client-portal.keynecta.com/content/_index.md

   - _bookshop_name: home-hero
     heading: Welcome Gladstone👋
     body: |-
-      This Safety Portal is where your
+      This Safety Portal is where your safe culture begins.

       &nbsp;
     image_1: